-You can use soundproofing to mute sound, but sound proofing can only go so far.
-Layout is essential in determining where and how sounds travel.
+You can use soundproofing to mute sound, but soundproofing can only go so far.
+The layout is essential in determining where and how sounds travel.

 Downtown Works in San Diego has a great open layout and plenty of phone booths to keep conversations private and noises down.
 Phone Booths are the perfect solution for separating noisy areas from quieter ones.